-Interventions Intervention type Timescale Short (2023) Medium (2026) Long (2030) Delivery by Resource implication We will engage with developers at the start of the planning process to ensure key services to be provided on site, based on the thresholds included in guidance, are high-quality, but also in the best location to maximise their accessibility via active travel modes and public transport Planning and policy All Transport, Planning Medium We will work with developers to ensure they are using existing street design principles, but increasingly focus on providing an attractive, integrated network that offers segregated areas for active modes Planning and policy All Transport, Planning Low We will work with developers to ensure the high-quality walking and cycling infrastructure provided on-site does not stop at the site boundary, but integrates into the wider walking and cycling network, facilitating seamless onward active travel for the necessary journeys between villages, towns and city neighbourhoods Planning and policy All Transport, Planning Low We will work with developers to ensure that routes within and connecting to new development sites feel safe and are overlooked by occupied buildings, ideally with plentiful doors and windows at the ground level.
+Interventions Intervention type Timescale Short (2023) Medium (2026) Long (2030) Delivery by Resource implication We will guide development planning by identifying active travel schemes either to be delivered by the developer as part of development construction or where appropriate through developer contributions to help create communities centred around sustainable and active travel Planning and policy All Transport Low We will continue to encourage new developments in locations that are accessible by existing walking, cycling and public transport networks, and discourage proposals that fail to actively encourage mode shift away from the private car Planning and policy All Transport, Planning Low We will engage with developers at the start of the planning process to ensure key services to be provided on site, based on the thresholds included in guidance, are high-quality, but also in the best location to maximise their accessibility via active travel modes and public transport Planning and policy All Transport, Planning Medium We will work with developers to ensure they are using existing street design principles, but increasingly focus on providing an attractive, integrated network that offers segregated areas for active modes Planning and policy All Transport, Planning Low We will work with developers to ensure the high-quality walking and cycling infrastructure provided on-site does not stop at the site boundary, but integrates into the wider walking and cycling network, facilitating seamless onward active travel for the necessary journeys between villages, towns and city neighbourhoods Planning and policy All Transport, Planning Low We will work with developers to ensure that routes within and connecting to new development sites feel safe and are overlooked by occupied buildings, ideally with plentiful doors and windows at the ground level.
 Promoting 'active frontage' is a key urban design principle that is likely to come through in the government's new national model design code Planning and policy All Transport, Planning Low 4.2 Ensure local supporting policies and SPDs help to expediate active travel gro owth We will use our emerging Local Plan to ensure that active travel priority and provision is at the very core of this planning framework to assess all developments in North Somerset up to and beyond 2038.
-This will ensure that all new developments and communities are active travel neighbourhoods from their inception Planning and policy Short (2023) Transport, Planning Medium We will keep informed and involved in policies, plans and commitments that have meaningful impacts on North Somerset from the neighbouring local authorities, such as the emerging SDS as the planning policy framework for our fellow West of England authorities Planning and policy Short (2023) Transport, Planning Policy Low
+This will ensure that all new developments and communities are active travel neighbourhoods from their inception Planning and policy Short (2023) Transport, Planning Medium